-Children must tell an adult if they experience symptoms of coronavirus.
-They must not be brought to school if they are displaying symptoms at home.
-Parents/carers must not bring their children to school if they themselves are experiencing symptoms.
+School must be told if a pupil is experiencing symptoms of coronavirus.
+Pupils must not be brought to school if they are displaying symptoms at home.
+Parents must not bring their children to school if they themselves are experiencing symptoms.

-School water bottles will not be used.
 Parents should ensure that children bring in their own labelled water bottles (two bottles) each morning and take it home at the end of the day.